SFrancis1995/Shomoi-Francis-Cybersecurity-Portfolio/Use-Nmap-To-Detect-And-Bypass-Firewall Restrictions/README.md

-# Nmap Scan Internal Network
+# Nmap to Detect and Bypass Firewall Restrictions

 ## Objective